nathankkh/scanlead/README.md

----

 # Todos

 - [ ] Unit tests
 - [ ] Documentation
 - [ ] Sort by creation date, not by edit date -> edit upload
 - [ ] Additional display field?
 Scanned at xxx date & time
-- [ ] Add favicon
 - [ ] Modify scrollbar display
-- [ ] TEST EVENTBRITE PULLS
+- [x] Add favicon
-- [X] verify that the population of the Attendee object matches the questions from the Fetched response
+- [x] verify that the population of the Attendee object matches the questions from the Fetched response

-Changes to be done:
-Shift to an event-first structure
+Current structure

 ```
 Events
 |-  Event1